Changing Documents

 After the name on your NRIC has been changed, the Singapore system will recognise that as your official legal name.
 You will have to update your other legal documents (such as your passport, driving license, will, etc) and records with organisations (banks, insurance, credit cards, school, phone, etc) as soon as possible to avoid potential conflict in future.

 We recommend creating a checklist of documents and records that you will need to update after you have changed your name.
 This can take a while, as each institution has its own update application process.
-You might want to prepare ahead of time by looking up the process for each place and collecting any required forms so that you can fill them in once you receive your new NRIC.

 If you are a PR or a foreigner, you will need to check the requirements for a legal name change in your country of citizenship.
 Unfortunately, if your home country does not allow you to legally change your name, you will not be able to update your NRIC or other official identity documents in Singapore.
 You may be able to obtain exceptions at some institutions if you explain the situation to them.